-Nothing worth commenting about in that program except that my final move before canceling cutter comp was to eliminate a burr that would have formed if I had gone straight out, and you should be able to figure rest it out yourself.
-What you can do is set the value of d1 at a very small diameter and run the program through.
+Notice that I started the program .050 before the part corner (X0) and finished the cut .050 below the part corner (Y0) to ensure that the cutter went beyond the corner to get a clean square corner.
+What you can do is set the value of d1 at a larger diameter and run the program through.
 Then set the d1 at the true diameter of the cutter used and you can see the shape of the part and then the cutter path followed using g41.
 Notice how the machine goes around sharp corners.
 Neat!
+This isn't a bad idea to use throughout these problems to help you better understand the process.